ssb22/CedPane/README.md

 Comcast is a trademark of Comcast Corporation.
 Danfoss is a trademark of Danfoss A/S.
 Debenhams is a trademark of Debenhams Retail PLC.
-Dettol was a trademark of Reckitt & Colman (Overseas) Limited but I was unable to confirm its current status.
+Dettol is a trademark of Reckitt & Colman (Overseas) Health Limited, part of the Reckitt Group.
 Dividend Aristocrats is a trademark of Standard & Poor's Financial Services LLC.
 Dulux is a trademark of ICI (Imperial Chemical Industries).
 Duolingo is a trademark of Duolingo, Inc.